 Is it safe?

-Outward Bound has an excellent safety record, and the safety of our participants is a top priority.
+Outward Bound has an excellent safety record, and we work hard to reduce the risk of injury to our students.
 We invest considerable time and resources in training our staff and reviewing our programs to ensure that they meet Outward Bound’s national standards of safety and quality.
 The accuracy of the information you provide on medical forms is a safety essential.
 Families will be notified immediately in the case of an emergency.

 How are instructors trained?

 Outward Bound instructors are highly qualified outdoor professionals and educators, extensively trained and certified in both hard and soft skills.
 Typical certifications include: Wilderness First Responder, Wilderness Lifeguarding, AMGA Rock Climbing and ACA Canoe instruction.
 An instructor must be certified and have both personal experience and professional guiding experience before becoming staff.
 Outward Bound instructors receive an equal level of instruction in soft skills.
 This includes group management, conflict resolution, goal-setting and action-planning, managing adolescents in the field, and judgment training.
 Instructors also learn curriculum, lesson planning, and natural history.
 They are taught by Outward Bound staff, through the Blank-Read Training Institute and by other professionals.

 Do I need to purchase gear or clothing for my course?

 Please don’t feel that you must buy anything.
 Outward Bound provides all technical equipment, including rain gear, sleeping bags, sleeping pads, duffel bags, back packs, stoves, food, etc. Even if you bring your own equipment, we may insist you use ours.